BezzubickMCPlay/CloudFlare-DNS-Tools/README.md

 6.  **Creation:** Only when all existing shelves are full does it add a new shelf (`[DNS Tools] AdBlock 111`) and start filling it.

 For each "shelf" (list), it also hangs an instruction sign (`DNS Rule`) that says, "Block everything on this shelf."

-## Installation

-1. Install a userscript manager, such as **Tampermonkey** (for Chrome, Firefox, Edge, Safari).
-2. Open the script file `CloudFlare DNS Tools.user.js` and copy its entire content.
-3. In the Tampermonkey dashboard, click the "Add a new script" (`+`) icon.
-4. Paste the copied code into the editor, replacing all existing content.
-5. Click "File" -> "Save".

 ## How to Use